lukhuber/cipher/README.md

 ### Known Bugs

 - Harvesters throw an error during their very first tick, as mining site is not yet assigned
+- Creeps could be assigned to `Requests` smarter.
+Currently they fill themselves each time, before they get assigned a new `Request`.
+This is not necessary most times.